 - E. All expansion or construction in the Flood Prone Area Conservation District is done in accordance with the Floodplain Development Ordinance for the Town of Lyme. - 8.25 The Expansion of Existing Structures and Construction of Accessory Buildings or Accessory Structures Where the Maximum Building Footprint and/or Lot Coverage Exceeds or Would Exceed the Percentage Limitations Established in Table 5.1.
-The expansion of existing structures and the construction of accessory buildings or accessory structures where the building footprint and/or lot coverage exceeds or would exceed the percentage limitations established by Table 5.1 may be permitted as a Special Exception subject to the provisions of Section 10.40 and to the following requirements: - A. The lot coverage, excluding driveways, of that part of the proposed addition or accessory building or accessory structure that would cause the building footprint, lot coverage, or percentage limitations established by Table 5.1 to be exceeded will not be larger than 500 square feet in the Lyme Common and Lyme Center Districts or 1,000 square feet in the other districts. - B. The maximum building footprint of 4,500 square feet in Lyme Center and Lyme Common and 7,000 square feet in the other districts (other than agricultural buildings in the Rural, East Lyme, and Mountain and Forest Conservation Districts) shall not be exceeded. - C. This section applies only to the expansion of structures existing prior to March 14, 1989 and the construction of accessory buildings or accessory structures where the principal structure on the property existed prior to March 14, 1989. - 8.26 Replacement, Restoration, and Reconstruction.
-Nothing herein shall prevent the substantial restoration or reconstruction within two years of a non-conforming building or structure destroyed in whole or in part by fire or other natural casualties, to include snow load, wind, or age, or the replacement of a building or structure so long as this use does not result in a new or increased violation.
-Such a restored, reconstructed, or replaced building or structure shall be considered an existing building or structure for purposes of this Ordinance. - 8.27 Replacement of a Non-conforming Structure.
-Nothing herein shall prevent the replacement of a non-conforming structure so long as the replacement does not result in a new or increased violation.

-8.29 Relocation of an existing structure in a conservation district.

-The relocation of an existing structure in a conservation district to a different location within a conservation district may be permitted as a special exception subject to the provisions of section 10.40 and the following requirement:

-- A. The relocation shall better serve the purposes of the Conservation District. - B. A relocated structure shall not be eligible for conversion under section 4.46 until five years after the completed relocation.
+The expansion of existing structures and the construction of accessory buildings or accessory structures where the building footprint and/or lot coverage exceeds or would exceed the percentage limitations established by Table 5.1 may be permitted as a Special Exception subject to the provisions of Section 10.40 and to the following requirements: - A. The lot coverage, excluding driveways, of that part of the proposed addition or accessory building or accessory structure that would cause the building footprint, lot coverage, or percentage limitations established by Table 5.1 to be exceeded will not be larger than 500 square feet in the Lyme Common and Lyme Center Districts or 1,000 square feet in the other districts. - B. The maximum building footprint of 4,500 square feet in Lyme Center and Lyme Common and 7,000 square feet in the other districts (other than agricultural buildings in the Rural, East Lyme, and Mountain and Forest Conservation Districts) shall not be exceeded. - C. This section applies only to the expansion of structures existing prior to March 14, 1989 and the construction of accessory buildings or accessory structures where the principal structure on the property existed prior to March 14, 1989. - 8.26 Replacement, Restoration, and Reconstruction Any non-residential or multi-dwelling replacement, restoration or reconstruction requires Site Plan Review prior to the issuance of a Zoning Permit.
+Otherwise nothing herein shall prevent the substantial restoration or reconstruction within two years of a non-conforming building or structure destroyed in whole or in part by fire or other natural casualties, to include snow load, wind, or age, or the replacement of a building or structure so long as this use does not result in a new or increased violation.
+Such a restored, reconstructed, or replaced building or structure shall be considered an existing building or structure for purposes of this ordinance. - 8.27 Replacement of a Non-conforming Structure.
+Any non-residential or multi-dwelling replacement requires Site Plan Review prior to the issuance of a Zoning Permit.
+Otherwise nothing herein shall prevent the replacement of a non-conforming structure so long as the replacement does not result in a new or increased violation. - 8.29 Relocation of an existing structure in a conservation district.
+The relocation of an existing structure in a conservation district to a different location within a conservation district may be permitted as a special exception subject to the provisions of section 10.40 and the following requirement: - A. The relocation shall better serve the purposes of the Conservation District.

-C. The original area of disturbance will be restored to satisfy the purposes of the conservation district as determined by the Zoning Board of Adjustment.
+- B. A relocated structure shall not be eligible for conversion under section 4.46 until five years after the completed relocation. - C. The original area of disturbance will be restored to satisfy the purposes of the conservation district as determined by the Zoning Board of Adjustment.